TinyTorch Datasets

 Educational benefit: Students see working models within minutes, not hours.

 Q: Why not use full MNIST from the start?
-A: TinyDigits trains 100Ă— faster, enabling rapid iteration during learning.
-MNIST validates your complete implementation later.
+A: TinyDigits trains 100× faster, enabling rapid iteration during learning.
+MNIST is available later as an optional scale-up benchmark.

 Q: Can I use my own datasets?
 A: Absolutely!
 TinyTorch is a real framework—add your data loading code just like PyTorch.